 The Ebola outbreak in March 2014 delayed that year’s MDAs by several months and caused a general climate of fear and a breakdown of trust between the population and health workers.
 Widespread refusals resulted in low coverage in 2014 for all PCT-NTD MDAs.
 The NTD program responded with a communication strategy using multiple IEC channels such as radio and town criers, and in close collaboration with community leaders.
 These efforts significantly boosted coverage in 2015 and 2016 and are a success story that can be replicated in other outbreak situations.

 Collaborative Ebola response efforts by health workers, policy makers, administrators, and non-governmental organizations across the country have strengthened individual and community hygiene.
 Activities included information, education and communication campaigns and the construction of water points and latrines.
 The NTD program believe that this has had a positive effect on NTD prevalence nationally.

 Late 2016 impact surveys in three districts showed that they had reached the elimination threshold for TF and moved into surveillance.
-In 2017, the program will expand MDAs to all districts between 5-9% TF, conduct more impact surveys, facilitate supply chain training and a TAP workshop, and scale up the trichiasis program through planning and capacity-building activities to reach the estimated backlog of approximately 27,000 cases.
+In 2017, the program will have expanded MDAs to all endemic districts.

 Zithromax® Shipments by Year